nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 Data Silos: Data collection(s) that are isolated from other systems Data Warehouse: A central repository of data that can be analyzed (conglomerate of data)

+**Transition to Lakehouse paradigm** Traditional data warehousing is OLAP (multidimensional database) and there is a new convergence to lakehouse architecture that merges the traditional approach with data lakes storing raw data as well as structured data

-How BigQuery works: Distributed storage using Colossus and Dremel to compute data using memory shuffle (for data partitioning) as a middle layer.
+How BigQuery works: Distributed storage using Colossus and Dremel (query engine) to compute data using memory shuffle (for data partitioning) as a middle layer.
 Slots (units of computation) are allocated to execute queries.
 Optimizing queries involves limiting bytes through columns needed, late + seldom aggregations (uses less slots/computation), nesting repeated data, and filters before JOINs (preventing larger JOINs).

 BigLake Tables (querying external data stores) can be used with data in Amazon S3 without copying the data but by reading it without data movement.
 This is done using BigQuery Omni (because when data gets siloed, it is difficult to get insights the collective store of data) so this can be used for cross-cloud joins/transfers etc.